 - Wooden blocks are often the choice of children for guns in early childhood centres

-In summertime, it’s not unusual for teachers to let children bring their water or Nerf guns from home, and make balloon water bombs and other water weapons.
+In summertime, it’s not unusual for teachers to let children bring their water guns from home or supply children with water guns and make balloon water bombs.
 It’s fun while keeping children cool on a hot day, and developing their fine motor control (guns), throwing skills (small balloon water bombs) and eye tracking as they track then squirt their peers and adults.

 Gun licences have no place in early childhood programmes and certainly not for young children.
 A few simple rules are all that are needed, and these rules may include:

 - Play needs to be consensual.
 Children can hand signal or say they do not want to be involved at any time (e.g., it may be discussed that if they put their hand up and say ‘Stop I’m not playing’ – then they are no longer in the game).